Jaller: (dramatic voiceover) Previously on Lincoln Heights...

 - The The Order of the Stick compilations (aside from the first, obviously) have a few pages where one of the cast members explains what happened in the previous books, in their own idiosyncratic styles.
 Elan uses finger puppets, V uses a very prepared chalkboard, and Belkar's is presented a la Masterpiece Theatre, with Belkar mostly inserting himself into other famous stories rather than recapping events.

 - Previously, on Atop the Fourth Wall... they just spoof the trope, as the segments shown didn't happen at all.
+Or, at least, they used to spoof it.

 - When Linkara reviews a series of of comics over two videos or more, the second video "recaps" the story with cameo sketches from other contributors to That Guy with the Glasses making dramatic revelations and soap-opera-style shocking twists that never actually happened in either his show or theirs.
 (Foreshadowing for Linkara's plot is often hidden in between them.)
+And it's all set to "Surprise Attack" from Star Trek II: The Wrath of Khan.
+In the Catwoman: Guardian of Gotham #2 review, the cameos lampshade the hell out of the segment.
+The parodies have since been dropped.

 - AH.com: The Series, "Citation Needed Part 2", starts with a typical example, flashing back to various dramatic scenes loosely based on those from current American dramas but with the AH.com characters, none of which appeared in Part 1 or are referenced again.